 Our Members, their ambitions and achievementsDATA PROTECTION ACT.

 Eileen's first serious attempt at commercial writing was in 2004.
-She decided to put together a history of the development of the village she loved for the benefit of future generations.
+She put together a history of the development of the village she loved for the benefit of future generations.
 This was well received and thus encouraged, she moved into short stories - several of which have been accepted for magazines.
 This unexpected achievement encouraged her to try writing a novel - based in that very village, obviously - and this was completed after three years and is now doing quite well on Amazon both as a paperback and electronic edition.